nikhil27gargeya/nikhil27gargeya.github.io/basics.md

 Reference: an alias variable

-One difference between a pointer and a reference is that a pointer can be reassigned.
-References are aliases and once bound to a variable it cannot be changed to refer to another variable, they can only reassign the value of the existing alias.
-Another difference is that a pointer can pointer to a pointer but a pointer cannot point to a reference.
-Pointer must be dereferenced to be accessed but a reference can be accessed directly.
+One difference between a pointer and a reference is that a pointer can be reassigned

 Shared Pointer:
 pointer that retains shared ownership of an object through a reference count, used for memory management